-On physical inspection of the competitor’s Light Industrial Meter, it was clear that the meter’s most significant weakness is the fragile sensor which can be easily damaged.
+On physical inspection of the competitor’s Light Industrial Meter, it was clear that the meter’s most significant weakness is the fragile sensor, which can be easily damaged.
 The sensor is glass and ceramic, only 0.040” and housed in a 0.375” support.
-This is an axial style sensor which generally has poor temperature compensation, and is prone to errors with even a thin layer of dirt buildup or oil.
-Historically this style sensor has only been used in air and inert gas applications because it is so fragile.
-Furthermore, the thin probe (0.375”) protecting the sensor can easily be bent during the installation and removal of the probe.
+This is an axial style sensor which generally has poor temperature compensation and is prone to errors with even a thin layer of dirt buildup or oil.
+Historically, this sensor style has only been used in air and inert gas applications because it is so fragile.
+Furthermore, the thin probe (0.375”) protecting the sensor can easily be bent during the probe’s installation and removal.

 All Sage Metering meters use rugged 316 stainless steel sensors and are over twice the diameter (0.083”) of the Light Industrial Meter.
-They are also housed in a heavy gage (0.500”) probe which protects the sensor.
+They are also housed in a heavy-gauge (0.500”) probe, which protects the sensor.

-Even though the meter is designed to measure natural gas flow and consumption, the manufacturer of the Light Industrial Meter generally uses air as a correlation gas for the initial calibration.
-The downfall of course is that accuracy is compromised.
+Even though the meter is designed to measure natural gas flow and consumption, the Light Industrial Meter manufacturer generally uses air as a correlation gas for the initial calibration.
+The downfall, of course, is that accuracy is compromised.
 There would be a significant upcharge if the actual gas were used.

-The Light Industrial Meter is powered by a nonstandard power supply (15-18 VDC) and to make the unit operational in an industrial environment, a new power source would need to be created (or a 24 VDC option would have been required at additional cost).
+The Light Industrial Meter is powered by a nonstandard power supply (15-18 VDC).
+To make the unit operational in an industrial environment, a new power source would need to be created (or a 24 VDC option would have been required at additional cost).

 Other noteworthy comparisons are that the Light Industrial Meter has a quicker response time than the Sage Metering counterpart.
-This is due to its very small thermal mass that is associated with the tiny sensor.
-The downfall of such a small sensor however, is that it is extremely fragile; an unwelcome design feature for installation in a volatile environment.
+This is due to its tiny thermal mass that is associated with the tiny sensor.
+However, the downfall of such a small sensor is that it is extremely fragile, an unwelcome design feature for installation in a volatile environment.

 Boiler Flow Meter Cost

 While the Light Industrial Meter appears to be less expensive at first glance, when you adjust for the expense of generating a nonstandard power source, the price difference between the Sage Clear (closest to the Light Industrial Meter’s specifications) is negligible.
-Most importantly, the cost of replacement if its probe or sensor were to be damaged is more than 50% of the cost of a new meter!
+Most importantly, if its probe or sensor were to be damaged, the cost of replacement is more than 50% of the cost of a new meter!